EighteenZi/rocksdb_wiki/Prefix-Seek-API-Changes.md

     Slice key = "foo_bar";
     iter->Seek(key);

 Not all table format supports total order seek.
-For example, the newly introduced [PlainTable](https://github.com/facebook/rocksdb/wiki/PlainTable-Format) format only supports prefix-based seek() unless it is opened in total order mode.
+For example, the newly introduced [PlainTable](https://github.com/facebook/rocksdb/wiki/PlainTable-Format) format only supports prefix-based seek() unless it is opened in total order mode (Options.prefix_extractor == nullptr).

 ### Use ReadOptions.prefix
 This is the least flexible way to do a seek.
 Prefix needs to be supplied when creating an iterator.